 Clara Luz Alvarez, Mexico

-Tamas Babinszki, Even Grounds, U.S.A.
+Tamas Babinszki, Even Grounds, USA

 Kevin Carey, humanITy, RNIB/World Blind Union, U.K.